thedevdojo/tails/README.md

 ### 8. Enable the Webhook

-Be default all the requests that are made to fetch designs from the Tails API is cached on your applications end.
+By default all the requests that are made to fetch designs from the Tails API is cached on your applications end.
 This means that when a user visits your website or application it doesn't have to talk to the Tails API, resulting in faster page loads.
 Unfortunately since it's cached, your application needs to know when a new version of this page has been updated and show the updated version to your users.
 You can easiily solve this by enabling the webhook.

 ### Enabling Webhook and setting your Webhook URL